wolfjagger/polynomial_3-sat/README.md

-The edge-sequences (think of edges with additional information, see definition 2.2 of the paper found here: polynomial3sat.org), are contructed whose endpoints are the valid vertices and each vertex has a corresponding vertex-sequence (which are vertices with additional information, see definition 2.6).
-And, the number of S-sets is the number of clauses pairwise, (c choose 2).
+The edge-sequences (think of edges with additional information, see definition 2.2 of the paper found here: polynomial3sat.org), are contructed whose endpoints are the valid vertices.
+Also, each vertex has a corresponding vertex-sequence (which are vertices with additional information, see definition 2.6).
+Lastly, the number of S-sets is the number of clauses pairwise, (c choose 2).

-S-set Comparing is essentially the algorithm (see page 15 of the paper).
+Note well that S-set Comparing is essentially the algorithm (see page 15 of the paper).

 The output will report if the 3-SAT is satisfiable or un-satisfiable.
-It will not produce a solution, but other versions do, as described on page 42 of the paper.
+It will not produce a solution if satisfiable, but other versions do, as described on page 42 of the paper.
 More precisely, if round 1 completes, the 3-SAT has at least one solution. ie. the 3-SAT is satisfiable.
-If round 1 does not complete, the 3-SAT is un-satisfiable.
+If round 1 does not complete, the 3-SAT is un-satisfiable, which is reported.

 If round 1 completes, then there are edge and vertex sequences remaining.
 A remaining edge-sequence corresponds to a pair of literals that belong to a solution.
 Similarly, a remaining vertex-sequence corresponds to a literal that belongs to a solution.
-For example, suppose there were x literals say, that belong to no solution and there were y instances (in y clauses), of each of them, then the number of vertex-sequences removed would be xy.
+For example, suppose there were x literals say, that belong to no solution and there were y instances (in y clauses), of each of them, then the number of vertex-sequences removed by the algorithm would be xy.

 Note that if the number of remaining edge-sequences is less than the number initially constructed, but the number of vertex-sequences remains unchanged, it means that every